chriswhitehouse/jumpers-for-goalposts/README.md

 But I particularly enjoyed the building a squad.
 Finding the best young players, to bring into the team.

 On my Makers pre-course, I recently learnt about object oriented programming, and test driven development using Ruby's Rspec library.
-In bed, this morning, I was pondering if it would be possible to build a really simplistic version of Football manager to test my new found OOD, and TDD learnings.
+I was pondering if it would be possible to build a really simplistic version of Football manager to test my new found OOD, and TDD learnings.

 How: To be built in ruby, using recently learnt OOD, and TDD methods.
 Using the command line as a user interface.
 A football manager game has a variety of objects that interact: a game; a team, a squad, players.